Slow Cooker Jamaican Jerk Chicken

 - Transfer the browned chicken thighs to the slow cooker.

 - In a food processor, combine the green onion, yellow onion, garlic, ginger, lime juice, jalapeno pepper, soy sauce, ketchup, brown sugar, thyme, cloves, nutmeg, and allspice.
-Process until smooth and well combined.
+Pulse until smooth and well combined.

 - Pour the sauce over the chicken thighs in the slow cooker, making sure to coat them evenly.